 “It’s just terrible,” he said and complained how the feature kept refusing to engage or disengaging for no reason rather frequently, or it would slow down “out of nowhere”, by which he probably meant the said phantom braking.
 And that was when the removal of RADAR hit me.

-Indeed, starting in May this year, Tesla began its “Tesla Vision” approach to self-driving by relying solely on cameras and AI.
+Indeed, starting in May 2021, Tesla began its “Tesla Vision” approach to self-driving by relying solely on cameras and AI.
 In other words, it uses a computer system to interpret the car’s 8 cameras’ visions to detect objects as the only object-detecting solution.

 In doing so, all Model Y and Model 3 shipped in May and later no longer have the front RADAR sensor.